Arcadia-Science/2024-Ecoli-amr-genotype-phenotype_7000strains/README.md

 From these strains, we constructed a pangenome containing both coding sequences and intergenic regions (IGRs).

-To construct the pangenome, we first downloaded the genome files for every 72 strains from (https://doi.org/10.1128/mra.01133-18) using Batch Entrez [link] and the assembly_accession numbers from this table: Dataset_generation/data/ECOR72_SRA_and_assembly_accessions.csv.
+To construct the pangenome, we first downloaded the genome files for every 72 strains from (https://doi.org/10.1128/mra.01133-18) using Batch Entrez [link] and the assembly_accession numbers from this table: dataset_generation/data/ECOR72_SRA_and_assembly_accessions.csv.

-We then used a snakefile (Dataset_generation/scripts/Snakemake_ECOR72_annotation) to unzip, reannotate the genomes using Prokka (https://doi.org/10.1093/bioinformatics/btu153), and sort the generated gff files into a specific folder for further analysis with Roary (https://doi.org/10.1093/bioinformatics/btv421)
+We then used a snakefile (data_generation/scripts/Snakemake_ECOR72_annotation) to unzip, reannotate the genomes using Prokka (https://doi.org/10.1093/bioinformatics/btu153), and sort the generated gff files into a specific folder for further analysis with Roary (https://doi.org/10.1093/bioinformatics/btv421)
-`snakemake -s Dataset_generation/scripts/Snakemake_ECOR72_annotation --cores 8`
+`snakemake -s dataset_generation/scripts/Snakemake_ECOR72_annotation --cores 8`

 Next, we used Roary to create the pangenome of coding sequences.
 We created the pangenome using a 90% identity threshold between the proteins (`i -90`) and included the flag -mafft to use the aligniment function and obtain the final fasta file containing all the pangenome sequences.
 We ran the follwoing command line:
-`roary -e --mafft -f Dataset_generation/results/pangenome_cds -i 90 Gff_files/*.gff -p 8`
+`roary -e --mafft -f dataset_generation/results/pangenome_cds -i 90 Gff_files/*.gff -p 8`
 where Gff_files is the location of all the previously generated Prokka Gff files.
-The two main outputs of Roary used in this work are Dataset_generation/results/pangenome_cds/gene_presence_absence.csv, providing the presence-absence information in the different ECOR strains for all the identified genes (or locus) identified in the pangenome, and Dataset_generation/results/pangenome_cds/cds_sequences.fa a multi-sequence fasta file containing all sequences of the coding sequences pangenome ; We also share the summary file Dataset_generation/results/pangenome_cds/summary_statistics.txt
+The two main outputs of Roary used in this work are dataset_generation/results/pangenome_cds/gene_presence_absence.csv, providing the presence-absence information in the different ECOR strains for all the identified genes (or locus) identified in the pangenome, and dataset_generation/results/pangenome_cds/cds_sequences.fa a multi-sequence fasta file containing all sequences of the coding sequences pangenome ; We also share the summary file dataset_generation/results/pangenome_cds/summary_statistics.txt
 The rest of the output is available on Zenodo: ADD LINK

 We further utilized Piggy (https://doi.org/10.1093/gigascience/giy015) to generate the pangenome of IGRs.
-We installed Piggy following the directions provided on the GitHub repository: https://github.com/harry-thorpe/piggy (`git clone https://github.com/harry-thorpe/piggy.git`).
+We installed Piggy following the directions provided on the GitHub repository: https://github.com/harry-thorpe/piggy (`git clone https://github.com/harry-thorpe/piggy.git` - Commit Hash 68079ae1c310865d9d3a54221f8f3b3993329081).
 Running Piggy relies on the previous Roary run to create the pangenome of IGRs.
 Make sure to include all the Roary outputs (available on Zenodo) and not only the 3 files provided in this repository
-Then, we ran the following command line to obtain Piggy output `piggy/bin/piggy --in_dir Gff_files --out_dir Dataset_generation/results/pangenome_igr --roary_dir Dataset_generation/results/pangenome_cds -t 5`
+Then, we ran the following command line to obtain Piggy output `piggy/bin/piggy --in_dir Gff_files --out_dir dataset_generation/results/pangenome_igr --roary_dir dataset_generation/results/pangenome_cds -t 5`
-Again, only the two main outputs of Piggy used in this project are shared on this reposistory: Dataset_generation/results/pangenome_igr/IGR_presence_absence.csv and Dataset_generation/results/pangenome_igr/pangenome_igr.fasta
+Again, only the two main outputs of Piggy used in this project are shared on this reposistory: dataset_generation/results/pangenome_igr/IGR_presence_absence.csv and dataset_generation/results/pangenome_igr/pangenome_igr.fasta
 The rest of the output is available on Zenodo: ADD LINK

-Finally, we concatenated the fasta outputs of Roary and Piggy to generate the whole pangenome, including both coding sequences and IGRs (Dataset_generation/results/pangenome_whole/whole_pangenome.fasta)
+Finally, we concatenated the fasta outputs of Roary and Piggy to generate the whole pangenome, including both coding sequences and IGRs (dataset_generation/results/pangenome_whole/whole_pangenome.fasta)
-`cat Dataset_generation/results/pangenome_cds/cds_sequences.fa Dataset_generation/results/pangenome_igr/pangenome_igr.fasta > Dataset_generation/results/pangenome_whole/whole_pangenome.fasta`
+`cat dataset_generation/results/pangenome_cds/cds_sequences.fa dataset_generation/results/pangenome_igr/pangenome_igr.fasta > dataset_generation/results/pangenome_whole/whole_pangenome.fasta`

-Eventually, we indexed the pangenome using `bwa index` `bwa index Dataset_generation/results/pangenome_whole/whole_pangenome.fasta`
+Eventually, we indexed the pangenome using `bwa index` `bwa index dataset_generation/results/pangenome_whole/whole_pangenome.fasta`

 ##### Download of sequencing reads from SRA
 To come